JuliaAttic/QuDirac.jl/docs/inner_products.md

 true
 ```

-One can pass in inner product type instances instead of functions, which will evaluate the `ScalarExpr` using the inner product type's `inner_rule` method:
+One can pass in inner product type instances instead of functions, which will evaluate the `InnerExpr` using the inner product type's `inner_rule` method:

 ```
 # evaluate s using KroneckerDelta inner_rule